Utah UCCJEA

 concerning a proceeding arising under this chapter.

-(2) The court may allow the parties to participate in the
+(2) The court may allow the parties to participate in the communication.
+If the

-communication.
-If the parties are not able to participate in the communication,
+parties are not able to participate in the communication, the parties shall be

-the parties shall be given the opportunity to present facts and legal arguments
+given the opportunity to present facts and legal arguments before a decision on

-before a decision on jurisdiction is made.
+jurisdiction is made.

-(3) A communication between courts on schedules, calendars, court
+(3) A communication between courts on schedules, calendars, court records, and

-need not be made of that communication.
+made of that communication.

-(4) Except as provided in Subsection (3), a record shall be made
+(4) Except as provided in Subsection (3), a record shall be made of the

-communication and granted access to the record.
+granted access to the record.

-(5) For the purposes of this section, "record" means information
+(5) For the purposes of this section, “record” means information that is

-or transcripts of a court reporter who listened to a conference call between the
+transcripts of a court reporter who listened to a conference call between the

 courts, an electronic recording of a telephone call, a memorandum or an